OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 #### Rust toolchain

 Follow the instructions on [Rust Lang’s installation page](https://www.rust-lang.org/tools/install) to install a complete Rust toolchain on your system.
-After installation, ensure you have access to the programs `rustup`, `rustc`, and cargo from your preferred terminal application.
+After installation, ensure you can access the programs `rustup`, `rustc`, and cargo from your preferred terminal application.

 #### VS Code